 - Social – kinder, deeper relationships, healthier marriage, and friendships

 - Personality – less materialistic, less self-centered, more optimistic

 - Health – improved sleep, increased energy, more exercise, less sick

 - Career – increased productivity, improved work relationships, improved decision making

 It makes us happier.
 You can check out 31 Benefits of Gratitude You Didn’t Know About to learn more.

 I don’t think any of us go through life without ups and downs, sadness and happiness, challenges and setbacks.
-I found that practicing gratitude helps me get through the not so great times with more resilience and strength.
-I have negative moments and frustrations like the next person, but remind myself of how much I have to be grateful for.
+I found that practicing gratitude helps me get through the not-so-great times with more resilience and strength.
+I have negative moments and frustrations like the next person, but remind myself of how much I have to be grateful.
 I’m even grateful for my little blog because it’s a place to share my thoughts and hopefully it helps others.